giuliocorradini/cmake-nRF5x/README.md

 This repository provides platform-agnostic CMake files that can be used to build custom nRF5 projects.
-Our goal is to cover the most used libraries and examples starting from nRF5 SDK version 15.3.0.
+Our goal is to cover the most used libraries and examples starting from nRF5 SDK version 17.1.0.

+We try to maintain compatibility with older versions of the SDK that were originaly supported by this build system, but as time goes on and project grows in complexity, some functions may break.
+We strive for compatibility with newer SDKs only.

 ## How to use